sascanagl/DialogServer/README.md

 The functional code for the engine API is stored in the ```./server/dialog/``` directory.
 This includes the ```AWS_Polly.js``` interface to Amazon's AWS Polly system.

 The production snapshot of the React App is stored in the ```./build/``` directory.
-That data for the server is still served from the `client/<game>/data` directories.
+The data for each separate instance is still served from the `client/<instance>/data` directories.

 ### Server Access Logs